-- become familiar with our first computing tools, Linux and emacs, a powerful editor suitable for remote computing.
-If you are tempted to solve this homework without these tools, note that we will need them soon when we do remote large-scale computing, so please take this opportunity to learn them. - practice creating, selecting and applying statistical methods to a research problem for which there isn't a known right answer and for which trial-and-error is required.
+- become familiar with our first computing tools, including the VM/Linux, and a powerful editor, either emacs or vim.
+If you are tempted to solve HW2 without these tools, note that we will need them soon when we do remote large-scale computing, so please take this opportunity to learn them. - practice creating, selecting and applying statistical methods to a research problem for which there isn't a known right answer and for which trial-and-error is required.
 This is preparation for the project phase of the course in which students do original work. - become familiar with the Lyman-break galaxy data from the Sloan Digital Sky Survey (SDSS), in which we will do a large search later, doing a small-scale search in this homework.